wp-plugins/loading-page/readme.txt

 * Allows to select from multiple possible animations, to display the page's content after complete the loading process.
 * Improves the page performance.
 * Lazy Loading feature allows to load faster and reduce the bandwidth consumption.
 The images are big consumers of bandwidth and loading time, so a WordPress website with multiple images can improve its performance and reduce the loading time with the lazy loading feature.
 * Allows to select an image as a placeholder, to replace the real images during pre-loading.
-It's recommended to select the lighter images possible to increase the WordPress performance, the image selected will be used in place of images that are not loaded in the first viewport.
+It's recommended to select the lighter images possible to increase the WordPress performance, the image selected will be used instead of the original images, in the loading page process.

 **Demo of Premium Version of Plugin**